bridgefoundry/bridgefoundry.github.io/job-description/exec-assistant.md

 ---
 layout: post
 title: Bridge Foundry Executive Assistant
 ---

-# Job Title: Part Time Executive Assistant to the CEO

 Bridge Foundry, Inc. is seeking an Executive Assistant to the CEO (part-time).
 In this position, you will help shape the success of a growing nonprofit